Cold Air Intakes vs. Short Ram Intakes

 Open Element vs. Enclosed Airbox Design

-- Because an open element filter has more exposed surface area than enclosed airbox designs, open element filters can potentially out-flow them
+- Because an open element filter has a more exposed surface area than an enclosed airbox, open element filters can potentially outflow them.

 Enclosed Airbox Design

-- Enclosed airbox designs are typically a little quieter than an open element setups while going wide open throttle.
+- Enclosed airbox designs are typically a little quieter than an open element setup.

 Filter Materials Used in Cold Air Intakes

-- This reusable filter style employs a cotton gauze media that’s sandwiched by a stainless steel mesh
+- This reusable filter style employs a cotton-gauze media that’s sandwiched by stainless steel mesh.

-- Oiled filters tend to have fewer layers than other filter types and instead, rely on a light coating of oil to attract and trap dirt
+- Oiled filters tend to have fewer layers than other filter types.
+Instead, they rely on a light coating of oil to attract and trap dirt.

-- Depending on how dusty the roads in your area are, some oiled filters can go as far as 50,000 miles in between cleanings.
-Be sure to use warm, soapy water when cleaning, air dry and apply a very light coating of oil to the filter before reinstalling
+- Depending on how dusty the roads in your area are, some oiled filters can go as far as 50,000 miles between cleanings.
+Be sure to use warm, soapy water when cleaning them.
+Let them air-dry and apply a very light coating of oil to the filter before reinstalling.

-- Dry filters use a cotton gauze or synthetic media in up to 7 progressively finer layers to trap dirt
+- Dry filters use a cotton-gauze or synthetic media in up to seven progressively finer layers to trap dirt.

-- These filters can perform just as well as oiled filters but need to be cleaned with soapy water and reinstalled every 30,000 miles
+- These filters perform just as well as oiled filters, but need to be cleaned with soapy water and reinstalled every 30,000 miles.

-- This filter is unique to Volant intakes and uses a high-flow proprietary filter media that’s formed into a canister shape
+- This filter is unique to Volant intakes and uses a high-flow proprietary filter media formed into a canister shape.

-- Available airflow through these filters in on par with dry-style filters, but they can catch and trap far more dirt.
-As a matter of fact, a PowerCore filter that was used for over 140,000 miles was found to contain over 1 lb of dirt, and still provided better airflow than a factory paper air filter
+- Available airflow through these filters in on-par with dry-style filters, but they can catch and trap far more dirt.
+As a matter of fact, a PowerCore filter used for over 140,000 miles was found to contain over a pound of dirt, and still provided better airflow than a factory paper air filter.
+For real, y’all.

-- PowerCore filters require no maintenance and are advertised to last up to 5 years 100,000 miles, depending on road conditions, before needing to be replaced.
-The previous example shows this is a conservative estimate
+- PowerCore filters require no maintenance and are advertised to last up to five years — or 100,000 miles, depending on road conditions — before they need to be replaced.
+The previous example shows this is a conservative estimate.